BIO

 Dr Diarmuid Hester is a cultural historian, activist, and author.
 Originally from County Kilkenny, Ireland, he holds a PhD in English literature from the University of Sussex and has been a research fellow at New York University, the Library of Congress, the University of Oxford, the British Library, and the University of Cambridge where he was a Leverhulme Fellow until 2021.
 He teaches at the Faculty of English, University of Cambridge, and is a research associate of Emmanuel College.

-Diarmuid is passionate about the capacity of cultural history to bring about radical change, by uncovering marginalised stories; by connecting details that have previously been kept apart; by creating counter-narratives that imagine the past differently and shift our perceptions of what's possible in the present.
+Diarmuid is passionate about the capacity of cultural history to bring about radical change, by uncovering marginalised stories, by connecting details that have previously been kept apart, and by creating counter-narratives that reimagine what's possible in the present.